 In the Malayalam movie Kuttanadan Marpappa, actor Kunchacko Boban plays the role of a wedding photographer John Paul.
 He lives with his mother Mary (played by Shanthi Krishna).

 When it comes to love, the hydrophobic John is very unlucky.
 The story line progresses with John saving Jessy (Aditi Ravi), who attempts to commit suicide following which the duo fall in love.
-The complications that follow are being narrated in the directorial venture of Sreejith Vijayan.
+The complications that follow form the gist of the directorial venture of Sreejith Vijayan.

 In a nutshell, with this movie, the makers are trying to take a dig at all “theppkaris” (a Malayalam word used to describe girls who ditch boys in relationship over money).
 Looks like the director/scriptwriter came across many such women in his life.
 Despite many raising their voice against misogyny, the movie has many sexist dialogues here and there.